 Sergeant Blume has an A.A.S. in Criminal Justice from Mountwest Technical College, is a graduate of the 128th WV State Police Academy Basic Class, the United States Army/USMC Military Police School (Class 13-01, Fort Leonard Wood, Missouri), and FBI-LEEDA’s Leadership Institute.

-The Beckley Police Department recognizes the importance of training and is committed to providing the best training available to all personnel.
-The Beckley Police Department Training Unit is dedicated to developing the skills, knowledge and service delivery of sworn and civilian employees.
-We will provide comprehensive training to ensure our citizens are provided quality, public safety services while being treated with professionalism, dignity and respect.
+The Beckley Police Department recognizes the importance of training and we are committed to providing the best training that we can to all personnel.
+We strive to provide comprehensive training to ensure our citizens are provided with quality public safety services while being treated with professionalism, dignity and respect.

 - First, well-trained officers are generally better prepared to act decisively and correctly in a broad spectrum of situations.